on Rafting Trips

 If there is anything we can do to help you get ready to raft, please give us a call or shoot us an email!
 If you want to know our favorite adventure essentials, check out our recommended gear page!

-Read our posts about what you will wish you’d packed for your Grand canyon rafting trip, the best rafting rain gear, and our overview of Colorado River rafting options.
+Read our posts about what you will wish you’d packed for your Grand canyon rafting trip, using the bathroom on the river, and our overview of Colorado River rafting options.